flimflam-austin/hugo-cms-test/content/quick_reads/20200228-pandemic-potential/index.md

       * No country (not even the U.S) is ***fully*** prepared for a pandemic.

-      * U.S. scored far higher than the avg. overall score, ***but*** our ability to prevent the spread of an outbreak also depends on other countries’ abilities.
+      * U.S. scored far higher than the avg. overall score,***but*** our ability to prevent the spread of an outbreak also depends on other countries’ abilities.
     _key: 0e20abba74af
   - order: 5
+    useCheckmark: false
     body: >-
       “All countries—at all income levels—have major gaps in their capabilities, and they aren’t sufficiently investing in biological preparedness….
 The